Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 There are no state-level requirements for general HVAC licensing in Pennsylvania.
 However, there may be local licensing requirements or certifications required to work on specific projects.
 You can also confirm whether a company has a valid Pennsylvania business license.
 Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can help your decision as well.
-Choose a company with great reviews and stories of positive experiences from customers.
+Choose a provider with stellar reviews and reports of positive experiences from customers.

-Always make sure you know the details of your project.
-For HVAC repairs, your provider should list which parts need replacement and why.
-Confirm that your technician will clean and test the full system after repairs are done to verify that it’s working properly.
-When replacing your HVAC, have the contractor explain the new estimated installation time, energy efficiency, model, features, and brand.
+It’s important to know what the work process will look like.
+For HVAC repairs, the company should list the specific parts that need replacement and why.
+Get confirmation that your technician will clean and test the full system afterward to make sure everything is operating properly.
+When replacing your HVAC, have the contractor explain the new energy efficiency, features, estimated installation time, brand, and model.
 Before work starts, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

 Always get estimates for HVAC service in writing before work begins.
 A comprehensive quote should cover both labor and materials.
 Make sure you review all terms before signing a contract.

 You should have your HVAC system inspected twice yearly.
 After the inspection, your technician will inform you what services are needed.
 You should also call a technician if you notice new issues such as unusual smells, leaks, or strange noises.
-If your home has ductwork, you should have it inspected every few years.
+If your home has ductwork, it should be inspected every few years.

 You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider purchasing a smart thermostat.
+Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
+You may also consider getting a smart thermostat.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 For homes over 1,000 square feet, central air will usually be more effective than window units for cooling.